adl-lang/adl/doc/protocols.md

     type MyKVService = KVService<String,String>;

+# Streaming Results

+An RPC requires that a single message is sent for the request, and a single message sent back for the response.
+This may not be appropriate when the results are of unknown size and potentially large.
+In these circumstances it can be useful to stream the results back as successive messages:

+    union StreamItem<V>
+    {
+        V value;
+        Void endStream;
+    };

+    struct StreamReq0<I,O>
+    {
+        I params;
+        Sink<StreamItem<O>> resultsTo;
+    };

+    type Signal = Sink<Void>;

+    type StreamReq<I,O> = Rpc<StreamReq0<I,O>,Error<Signal>>;

+A `StreamItem<V>` is either a value of type V, or a marker to indicate the end of data associated with a stream.

+A `Signal` is a contentless message used to indicate that some event has occurred, perhaps to trigger some state change.

+A StreamReq is an RPC which attempts to start a streaming request.
+If successful, a `Signal` is returned immediately to the caller, and the results begin to be sent to the `resultsTo` sink provided.
+When all results have been sent, an `endStream` value is sent.
+The caller can use the Signal to cancel the request early.

+The KVService described previously could use a stream request to better handle the potentially large results vector from `getKeys`:

+    union KVRequest<K,V>
+    {
+        Pair<K,V>           put;
+        K                   delete;
+        Rpc<K,Maybe<V>>     get;
+        StreamReq<Void,K>   getkeys;
+    };

 # Continuous Queries

-A continuous query can be considered a special purpose variation of an RPC - given some request parameters it produces an initial result, and then continues to stream updates to that result until cancelled.
-For this example we assume that the query parameters are of type Q, and the results are a map with keys of type K, and values of type
-V. Consider the following ADL defintions:
+A continuous query can be considered an extention of a streaming
+request: given some request parameters it produces an initial result, and then continues to stream updates to that result until cancelled.
+For this example we assume that the query parameters are of type Q, and the results are a map with keys of type K, and values of type V. Consider the following ADL defintions:

-    union CtsQueryItem<K,V>
+    union MapUpdate<K,V>
     {
         Pair<K,V> update;
-        Void endMarker;
         K delete;
     };

+    type CtsQueryItem<K,V> = StreamItem<MapUpdate<K,V>>;

     struct CtsQueryReq<Q,K,V>
     {